demanuel/NewsUP/README.md

 [headerCheck]
 enabled= 1 #0 or 1.
 If this is enable, after each thread finishes their uploads it will check if the header was uploaded to server through a stat command sleep= 20 # in Seconds.
-How much time it should wait before a segment header check
+How much time it should wait before a segment header check server= server_to_headerCheck #If doesn't exist then it will use the server defined in server section port= 563 #If doesn't exist then it will use the port defined in server section username= My_username #If doesn't exist then it will use the user defined in auth section password= my_password #If doesn't exist then it will use the password defined in auth section

 [generic]
 monitoringPort = 8675